Orel Dgani

-Orel Dgani (אוראל דגני; born 8 January 1989) is an Israeli footballer who plays for Beitar Jerusalem.
+Orel Dgani (אוראל דגני; born 8 January 1989) is an Israeli professional footballer who plays as a center-back for Israeli Premier League club Hapoel Petah Tikva and the Israel national team.

 Early life

-Dgain was born in Pardes Hanna-Karkur, Israel, to a Moroccan-Jewish family.
+Dgani was born in Pardes Hanna-Karkur, Israel, to a Moroccan-Jewish family.

 Career

 Dgani is a protégé of Maccabi Netanya youth ranks and in 2008 he became a permanent player in the senior team.
 In 2010, he was appointed as the captain of the team.

 On 31 August 2011 he signed a four-year contract with Maccabi Haifa for a fee of $1m.

 In the 2013–14 season he was on loan at Hapoel Tel Aviv.

 On 4 August 2020 he signed a three years contract at Beitar Jerusalem.